pragma81/vagrant-java-developer/README.md

 ##TO DO
 * TO enforce VM security
-* To add m2e connector to eclipse for subeclipse and egit
+* <s>To add m2e connector to eclipse for subeclipse and egit</s>
-* To add chrome browser
+* <s>To add chrome browser</s>
-* To add Wildfly 10 or other java server
+* <s>To add Wildfly 10 or other java server</s>
 * To add database tooling such as squirrel
-* To add test tools and API test such as SOAP UI
+* To add test tools and API test such as SOAP UI and Jmeter
 * To configure default maven settings
 * To tune eclipse configuration such as workspace default dir, java coding conventions
 * To import standard eclipse preferences
-* To add multiple java runtime
+* <s>To add multiple java runtime</s>
 * To set default eclipse init parameters
 * To tuning VM parameters (memory, network, io)
 * To set JAVA_HOME
-* To investigate the use of puppet as central package and configuration management tool and avoid shell scripting.
-Need hands-on to proof real benefit of using puppet when comparing to pure shell scripting based provisioning
+* <s>To investigate the use of puppet as central package and configuration management tool and avoid shell scripting.
+Need hands-on to proof real benefit of using puppet when comparing to pure shell scripting based provisioning</s>